apache/lucene/lucene/MIGRATE.md

 data-structures are not changeable for the whole index.
-For example, if you first index a document where a certain field is indexed with doc values and points, all subsequent documents containing this field must also have this field indexed with doc values and points.
+For example, if you first index a document where a certain field is indexed with doc values and points, all subsequent documents containing this field must also have this field indexed with only doc values and points.

+This also means that an index created in the previous version that doesn't satisfy this requirement can not be updated.

 ### Doc values updates are allowed only for doc values only fields